 -Jon Pike, Former St. George City Mayor

+Successful CIT programs are built on partnerships among mental health advocacy organizations, the mental health system, and law enforcement agencies.
+These three partners are the foundation for a simple reason: they are ultimately responsible for managing and bear the impact of mental health crisis situations.
 Public mental health agencies have the responsibility to serve people living with serious mental illness, law enforcement agencies are responsible for responding to emergency situations of all types and have become the default first responders for many mental health crises, and advocacy groups represent the individuals and family members who directly experience crisis situations.
+Only by working together can these partners improve the crisis response system for everyone. |

 When a program follows best practice CIT, the response to mental health crises has better outcomes for the person in crisis, the family, the officers, and whole communities.
 Because mental health professionals are involved in the response, the focus is on de-escalation and the person in crisis is more likely to be diverted to the appropriate mental health services, whenever possible.
 In addition, having an effective crisis response system in place, provides a better use of resources and is more cost-effective.